demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

         User -> Post -> AsyncResult<TweetId, PublishTweetError>
 ```

-This `PublishTweet` type represents a function that takes two higher order functions, `CreateTweet` to create the tweet in the database and `NotifyTweet` to notify that the user has posted a tweet, the `User` who posts the tweet and the tweet `Post` itself.
+This `PublishTweet` type represents a function that takes two higher-order functions, `CreateTweet` to create the tweet in the database and `NotifyTweet` to notify that the user has posted a tweet, the `User` who posts the tweet and the tweet `Post` itself.

 It returns either `TweetId` or `PublishTweetError` asynchronously.